Stray/RobotEyes/README.md

 The TextFieldDriver provides some useful functions:

 	textDriver.enterText('User A');

+... this sets the text, but also fires the TextEvent.TEXT_INPUT event before, and the Event.CHANGE event after, just as if a real people type person had edited it.

-you can use the TextFieldDriver.checkText('Blah') function in a test:
+Then you can also use the TextFieldDriver.checkText('Blah') function in a test:

 	assertTrue('TextField starts blank', (textDriver.(checkText(''))));